nus-cs1010/2324-s1/docs/messages.md

        ^
 ```

-### W. No previous extern declaration for non-static variable
+### Warning: No previous extern declaration for non-static variable

 A global variable is detected.
-Use of global variable is bug prone and should be avoided.
+The use of global variables is bug-prone and should be avoided.
 For instance,

 ```C